Updated April 17, 2018

 - Reducing and adjusting (dual rate-like and expo-like) collective pitch range.

 The 180 CFX isn't really a beginner's helicopter in that it is configured with really high head speeds (4000 - 5000 RPMs) and incredible cyclic and collective pitch responsiveness right out of the box.
 It's ready to fly smack 3D as soon as you get it home and is basically a modern day 450/550/600/700 size flybarless helicopter miniaturized down to a 180 size, minus an auto-rotation gear and one-way-bearing.
-However, it doesn't NEED all of that power and responsiveness in order to fly well - some other helis do.
+However, it doesn't NEED all of that power and responsiveness in order to fly well as other helis do.
 It has a LOT of RPM overhead and a LOT collective/cyclic pitch range to make flying smack 3D easier.
 It's got a moderate disc loading of 1.86kg/m².
 Even better, since it was designed for extreme performance and abuse, it's overall mechanical and electrical design becomes overkill once you slow it down, meaning it's extremely reliable and predictable for those just starting out or those who prefer to not push the envelope.
 That being said, some respectable experience in building, setting up, maintaining, repairing and flying collective pitch helicopters is really required to get the most out of this 'fun-size' heli.
 This was my first flybarless helicopter and first exposure to Castle Creations ESCs, so I had some catching up to do.

 Over the next few pages I'll explain some things that kept me scratching my head at first.
 Then I'll show you how to turn this ballistic 3D machine into an easygoing heli you can fly casually in your back yard or take to the field and do some sport and aerobatic maneuvers.
 We'll go from 3 minute flights to 5, 6, even 7 minute flights.
 We'll be doing this without changing pinion gears or motors.
 Instead we'll use the heli as it comes stock changing only the battery pack, transmitter settings (throttle curves, pitch curves, dual rates and expo) and re-configuring the Talon 15 ESC.
 We'll even set it up so it's easy to switch back and forth between ballistic and easygoing.